Herman's Hermits: 1980s-present: Later years

+Hopwood has since become a composer of scores for film and television.
+Green has become a manager of sound systems for concert venues along London's South Bank.
 Leckenby died of non-Hodgkin lymphoma in 1994, leaving Whitwam as the only original member of the band.
 Noone continues to play solo shows billed as "Herman's Hermits starring Peter Noone".
 On 8 June 1997, Hopwood, Green, and Whitwam reunited to play a one-off reunion concert with Noone.

-Karl Green has noted that he preferred harder rock but was grateful for the hand he was dealt.
-Many of the band's singles and album tracks were written by some of the top songwriters of the day, but Noone, Leckenby, Hopwood and Green contributed lesser-known songs such as "My Reservation's Been Confirmed", "Take Love, Give Love", "Marcel's", "For Love", "Tell Me Baby", "Busy Line", Moonshine Man", "I Know Why" and "Gaslight Street".
-"I Know Why" enjoyed a limited A-side release.
+In 2000, Pluto released the 1972 Sourmash album under the title A Whale of a Tale!
+And Others.